 Rouages: “Building connections between people and tools”

-“I know it sounds naive, but I really love the idea of coming to work every morning to help others, to support people as they seek solutions ,” continues Camille, whose work revolves around two main responsibilities, starting with training.“I train students in law, economics, business, and political science at the undergraduate, master’s, and doctoral levels.
-"The curriculum for these courses includes standard topics such as literature review‘using the various resources made available to them by the University, as well as anything they can find in open access,’" explains the instructor.
-Managing bibliographic references using the Zotero tool remains in high demand among both students and faculty.
+“I know it sounds naive, but I really love the idea of coming to work every morning to be of service, to help people find solutions ,” continues Camille, whose work revolves around two main responsibilities, starting with training.“I train students in law, economics, business, and political science at the bachelor’s, master’s, and doctoral levels. ” The curriculum for these courses includes standard topics such as literature review“using the various resources made available to them by the university, as well as anything they can find through open access,” explains the instructor.
+Reference management using Zotero remains in high demand among both students and faculty.

 "Making Connections"

 A change of role!
 As part of her second assignment, she’s no longer focused on training but on research support, as Camille Tedesco explains: “In practical terms, I help researchers manage the data they generate as part of their research projects.
-This role is divided into two areas: a publication unit focused on openaccess, which was established at the UM in 2017, and a more specialized unit focused on research data— specifically open data —which we’ve been working on since 2020.”
+This role is divided into two areas: a publication unit focused on openaccess, which was established atUM 2017, and a more specialized unit on research data— that is, open data — which we’ve been working on since 2020.”
 It’s a rapidly evolving field that’s currently being structured at both the national and international levels, and one in which researchers often need to be heard and guided.

 "A Little Spark"

-“So Camille looks forthat little sparkin the eyes of the people she trains—that look that lights up the moment they understand what I’m explaining and just how useful it will be to them.
-“I think that’s one of the most satisfying moments in my job!”
-And what about books?“I don’t touch any of them as part of my work,”concludes Camille Tedesco, illustrating the diversity of roles and professions found in university libraries today.
+So Camille looks for“that little spark, that look that lights up the moment they understand what I’m explaining and just how useful it will be to them”in the eyes of the people she trains.
+“I think that’s one of the most rewarding moments in my job!”
+And what about books?“I don’t touch any of them as part of my job,”concludes Camille Tedesco, illustrating the diversity of roles and professions found in university libraries today.